 Master of Education in Educational Psychology— Applied Cognition and Development

 Offered online through the College of Education, the University of Georgia’s online M.Ed. in Educational Psychology, Applied Cognition and Development program explores the impact of human cognitive, motivational, and developmental processes in education and practice.
 It is designed with a secondary area of focus in either learning with technology, learning across the lifespan, qualitative approaches to education, or development of high intellectual capability, depending on your personal subject matter interests.
-Graduates are prepared for careers in teaching, lifespan development settings, research in schools and industry, institutional research, religious education, military education, and educational technology.
+Graduates typically go on to careers in various non-clinical educational, training, or research support settings in schools, the military, or colleges and universities.
+Graduates also find positions in areas addressing lifespan development, religious education, and educational technology.

 - Computer with current operating system (Windows or Mac).
 Additional peripherals such as webcam, headphones and printer may be required.